taporag/sftp-user-manager/README.md

 # SFTP User Manager

-A flexible, interactive bash script for managing SFTP-only user accounts with chroot jail isolation on Linux servers.
+A flexible, production-safe bash script for managing SFTP-only user accounts with chroot jail isolation on Linux servers.

 ## Features

 - 🔐 **Secure SFTP-only access** - Users are jailed to their home directory with no shell access
+- 👥 **Group-based access control** - Single SSHD config block for all SFTP users (no per-user config spam)
+- 🔑 **SSH hardening compatible** - Works with global `PasswordAuthentication no`
-- 🎯 **No hardcoded values** - Fully configurable via arguments or interactive prompts
+- 🎯 **No hardcoded values** - Fully configurable via arguments, prompts, or environment variables
 - 🔄 **Interactive mode** - User-friendly prompts for all operations
 - 🎨 **Colored output** - Clear visual feedback for operations
-- ✅ **Confirmation prompts** - Safety checks before destructive actions
+- ✅ **Idempotent** - Can be run repeatedly without duplicating config
 - 🔑 **Auto-generate passwords** - Secure random password generation using OpenSSL

+## How It Works

+Instead of adding per-user `Match User` blocks to `sshd_config`, this script:

+1. Creates a single group (`sftpusers` by default)
+2. Adds ONE `Match Group` block to `sshd_config`
+3. Adds each SFTP user to the group

+This approach is:
+- **Maintainable** - No config file bloat
+- **Secure** - Enables password auth only for SFTP users
+- **Scalable** - Add/remove users without touching SSHD config

 ## Prerequisites

-- Linux server with SSH/SFTP enabled
+- Linux server (Ubuntu/Debian recommended)
 - Root or sudo access
 - OpenSSL (for password generation)
 - systemd (for SSH service management)